complexphoton/MESTI.m/README.md

 # MESTI

-**MESTI** (Maxwell's Equations Solver with Thousands of Inputs) is an open-source software for electromagnetics simulations in frequency domain.
+**MESTI** (Maxwell's Equations Solver with Thousands of Inputs) is an open-source software for electromagnetic simulations in frequency domain.
 It obtains full-wave solutions of Maxwell's equations using finite-difference discretization.
 It implements the **augmented partial factorization (APF)** method described in [arXiv:2203.xxxxx](https://arxiv.org/abs/2203.xxxxx), which can jointly perform thousands of simulations with different input source profiles, using less computing resources than what a typical direct method uses to perform a single simulation.

-MESTI.m uses MATLAB and considers transverse-magnetic (TM) waves in 2D.
+MESTI.m uses MATLAB and considers 2D systems, with either transverse-magnetic (TM) polarization (*Hx*,*Hy*,*Ez*) or transverse-electric (TE) polarization (*Ex*,*Ey*,*Hz*).
 A 3D vectorial version of MESTI written in Julia is under development and will be released in the future.

 MESTI is a general-purpose solver written to provide maximal flexibility.
 The user can specify arbitrary permittivity profiles *ε*(*x*,*y*), arbitrary lists of input sources (user-specified or automatically built), and arbitrary lists of output projections (or no projection, in which case the complete field profiles are returned).
 Being in frequency domain, it can naturally handle any material dispersion *ε*(ω).
-MESTI implements all of the common boundary conditions, [perfectly matched layer (PML)](https://en.wikipedia.org/wiki/Perfectly_matched_layer) with both imaginary and real coordinate stretching, as well as exact outgoing boundaries in two-sided or one-sided geometries.
+MESTI implements all common boundary conditions, [perfectly matched layer (PML)](https://en.wikipedia.org/wiki/Perfectly_matched_layer) with both imaginary and real coordinate stretching, as well as exact outgoing boundaries in two-sided or one-sided geometries.
 In addition to APF, MESTI also implements conventional direct methods.

 ## Installation